LSSTDESC/qp/docs/developer_docs/codestructure.md

 ![qp-code-structure](../assets/qp-model-diagram.svg)

-- diagram of how the code is structured
-- short description of the code and how it works, etc

 Below is a diagram of the current code structure, and some descriptions of the purpose of files and folders.

 ```bash